GASPI-Forum/GASPI-Forum.github.io/_posts/2016-7-23-june-meeting.md

   - CS: Share notifications.  gaspi\_reset must ensure that all _processes_ are synchronized.
 GASPI
 needs to allocate the space for the allocations in a shared memory
 segments.
 - OK: Where is the difference between that model and GASPI+threads?
   - For example global variables.
 This is not for new applications but to
 port existing flat MPI codes.
 - TVa: Example codes?
-CS: Yes, there are some.
-Also CS did in the CFD
-proxy and saw advantages.
+  - CS: Yes, there are some.
+Also CS did in the CFD proxy and saw advantages.
 - Difference to MPI shared memory?
   - Not much except that locally  _and_ globally the same mechanism for notifications can be used.
   - MR: How many ranks there are? -> For flat MPI there are many ranks,
 the model above just has one per node.
   - A library could hide that from the user.
-- ??1: What is it good for?
+- What is it good for?
 In MPI shared memory
 is not about performance but about using less memory.

-####
+#### Organization
 - Report: GASPI website has been polished and contains news,
 announcements, information etc. Old site still running but outdated.
 - OK: Can we have another top level suffix (instead of '.de' that